 Benefits of Community Service

-Work and Life ExperienceStudents who participate in community service activities related to their future career goals can get a leg up on the competition and the college planning process by gaining real-world experience in their chosen field.
+Students who participate in community service activities related to their future career goals can jump the competition and college-planning process by gaining real-world experience.
 Volunteering can also improve students’ skill sets and help prepare them for work experiences totally unrelated to their community service work.

-The people you meet while volunteering can help you throughout your life.
-They can write letters of recommendation for your college and scholarship applications, they can serve as references when you try to find jobs, and they can potentially help you find a paid position in their area of expertise.
-At the very least, working with others gives you a chance to build networking skills, which will come in handy later in life.
+The people you meet while volunteering will grow your social and professional circle.
+They can write letters of recommendation for your college and scholarship applications, serve as references when job-searching, and potentially help you find a job opportunity.
+At the very least, working with others gives you a chance to build networking skills, which will be necessary later in your professional life.

-A Broader WorldviewYou meet all sorts of people and learn all sorts of new things while doing community service.
-You may be exposed to people and activities you would have never encountered had you stayed home, and they can shape the direction of your life and the way you view the world around you.
-Community service can even give you a sense of purpose and direction in your later activities.
+You meet a variety of people and learn a multitude of new things while doing community service.
+Exposure to new people and different environments can help shape the direction of your life and the way you view the world around you.
+Community service instills a sense of purpose and direction as well.

 Opportunities for Community Service Scholarships

 Volunteering in your community can lead to community service scholarships.
 When it comes to scholarship opportunities, community service helps to distinguish you from the competition by showing your commitment to making the world a better place.
 Scholarship providers, being philanthropists themselves, can appreciate students who show an early interest in helping those around them.
 Winning scholarships, whether or not they are specifically labeled as community service scholarships, can be much easier with a bit of community service experience listed on your application or worked into your scholarship essay.